ansible-community/molecule-hetznercloud/README.md

       # Name of the network
       network-1:
         # IP range of the whole network which must span all included subnets.
 Must be one of the private IPv4 ranges of RFC1918.
+        # If multiple hosts using the same network, you may only define it once.
         # required
         ip_range: 10.0.0.0/16
         subnet: